 I found a 1957 formica table with six chairs that I bought in the Dordogne for a good price, but three hours drive away.
 It’s in remarkable condition considering the age and type of use.
 But perhaps more importantly, it has sparked a theme for my kitchen.
 I found some lights on ebay that I repainted three of the four to get the look I wanted.

-Renovation: Well that happens as part of redecoration but I am getting an electric Chauffe-eau for my hot water to save me buying oil to run my central heating boiler thtrough the summer months.
+Renovation: Well that happens as part of redecoration but I am getting an electric Chauffe-eau for my hot water to save me buying oil to run my central heating boiler through the summer months.
 I bought these great lights on ebay.
-All but on have been repainted to have colours that will go with my colour scheme.
+All but they have been repainted in colours that will go with the scheme I have in mind.
 I also need to buy two replacement windows to fit before the winter arrives, make a new back door and close up a sort of window in the cellar by the autumn.

 Work: I applied for a job as front of house staff for the summer season at a restaurant about 30 minutes from home.
 I worked there in 2014, but it’s now under new management.
 When I went for the interview the owner was more interested in my cooking skills and offered me work as the chef.
 I started the last weekend in April working Friday to Sunday lunch service.
 Thursday will be added for June and for July and August, five days a week.
 Maybe more if I’m not too exhausted.
-It’s a fairly simple menu but considering I will be deal with upto 160 covers in a kitchen that is short of work space and not particularly well equiped, it will be demanding.
+It’s a fairly simple menu but considering I will be dealing with up to 100 covers in a kitchen that is short of work space and not particularly well equipped, it will be demanding.

 Big News: This has been a year of break throughs on many levels.
 A reconnection with my sister after 20+ years.
 Coming out to most of my family and everything being fine.
-And the latest news flash – I chose to track down my son and found an address where he had worked and was a director of a restaurant, After no contact for over six years, and as part of my personal development and peace of mind I decided to write a letter to my son.
-It was the last thing that I felt I needed to try and resolve.
-I gave a little info on events since we had last spoken and treid to make peace.
+And the latest news flash – I chose to track down my son and found an address where he had worked and was a director of a restaurant.
+After no contact for over six years, and as part of my personal development and peace of mind I decided to write a letter to my son.
+It was the last part of my personal and family that I felt I needed to try and resolve.
+In the letter I gave a some info on events since we had last spoken and tried to make peace.
 I asked if he could find it in his heart to make contact with me.
 I did not give any indication to the recent personal changes in my life.
 I considered that it was not the correct way to break the news.
-I also had serious doubts of how sucessful my letter would be.
+I also had serious doubts of how successful my letter would be.
 After a few weeks I received an email from an old Twitter account that I had forgotten about and should have deleted.
 The email informed me that I had a message.
 Needing to reset my password to access the account, I discovered that if was from my son.
-I hadn’t included any contact information other my home address assuming that a reply was unlikely.
+I hadn’t included any contact information other my address, assuming that a reply was unlikely.
 The message explained that my letter had been forwarded to my son and that he was intending to write to me unless I discovered his reply which included his phone number.
 Wow, that was one big surprise that put a very big smile on my face that morning.
-Needless to say I sent a text message to his phone to begin contact.
+Needless to say I sent a text message to his phone almost immediately to make contact.
 Within minutes I got a reply and we exchanged a few messages.
-We had a conversation several days later when he wasn’t working and it was nice to hear his voice again.
+We had a telephone conversation several days later when he wasn’t working and it was nice to hear his voice again.
 A second call has not happened since.
 I reflected upon the situation and decided that I really needed to put him in the picture re my life.
 Something I would have preferred to do during a conversation.
 I didn’t want this to continue as a deception and I have since posted a brief but concise overview of my life.
 It will take a few days to arrive so perhaps by it may arrive by the weekend.
 Whatever happens, I have been open and honest about my life and that is all I can do right now.

-I finish om a note that in just under four weeks I have an appointment where I hope to be prescribed correct medication.
+I finish on a note that in just under four weeks I have an appointment where I hope to be prescribed correct medication.
 The first serious step in moving towards surgery.